CrypticSignal/video-quality-metrics/README.md

 In **Transcoding Mode**, two types of graphs are created:

-- A graph where the average VMAF is plotted against the presets/CRF values.
+- A graph where the average VMAF is plotted against the value of the encoder parameter.
 If one opts to compare CRF values, the following type of graph will produced:

 ![CRF vs VMAF graph](https://github.com/CrypticSignal/video-quality-metrics/blob/master/example_graphs/CRF%20vs%20VMAF.png)

-- A graph for each preset/CRF value, showing the variation of the VMAF/SSIM/PSNR throughout the video.
+- A graph for each encoder parameter value, showing the variation of the VMAF/SSIM/PSNR throughout the video.
 An example is shown below.

 ![VMAF variation graph](https://github.com/CrypticSignal/video-quality-metrics/blob/master/example_graphs/VMAF.png)